Top 10 Best Sites

 At the end of the day, those kinds of superficial dealbreakers don’t matter.
 If a potential match has everything you’re looking for, but maybe they don’t like the same movies or have a different job than what you’d like, they’re worth going on a date with to see where things go.

-Writing about ourselves can feel unnatural and almost like we’re bragging, but that’s what we have to do if we want to do well online.
-One or two sentences and generic statements aren’t going to cut it.
-Try talking out loud to a friend about yourself and your dating preferences, and have them write down or type out an example profile while you talk.
+Not everyone is good at writing about themselves and bragging on their most attractive qualities, but that’s an essential part of writing a good dating profile.
+One or two generic sentences aren’t going to cut it.
+If you need some help, try talking out loud to a friend about yourself and your dating preferences, and have them write down or type out an example profile while you talk.